mbcrump/mbcrump-blog/_posts/2017-09-19-azure-tips-and-tricks18.md

 <img style="border:3px solid #021a40" src="/files/azuretag1.png">

-**Tip within a Tip!** Tags are user-defined key/value pairs which can be placed directly on a resource or a resource group.
+**Remember this!** Tags are user-defined key/value pairs which can be placed directly on a resource or a resource group.
 {: .notice--primary}

 I selected "Environment" and gave it the value of "Production".
 I then clicked "Save".
 I could also do this for other Production resources and even tag the appropriate ones with "Dev".